Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 <p align="center">
 <img alt="image" src="image/circuit-block-diagram.png">

-This Analog Encoder Interfacing Board is an AMDC accessory adds the capability to read the position from the resolvers, which generates the sin/cosine signal to estimate the rotor positions.
+This Analog Encoder Interfacing Board is an AMDC accessory adds the capability to read the position from the analog encoder, which generates the sin/cosine signal to estimate the rotor positions.

 ## External Connectors

-There are 2 interfacing 6 pin connectors on the Full Bridge Converter board.
-The first connector is used for interfacing with AMDC for PWM signals.
-The second connector is interfacing with AMDC for USART and isoSPI signals.
-The third connector is intended to serve as a daisy chain connection between multiple Full Bridge Converter boards.
-There are also 5 additional header pin board-to-board connectors for connection with the power board.
+There are 4 connector on the boards the details of pin out is provided below.

 ### 6 pin connector J1: Encoder-to-Board
 | Pin number | Signal name                                           |